al3x5dev/xbot/docs/cli.md

 > [!NOTE]
 > This command must be run every time you create a new command or callback.
-> Be sure to run it after you have created or modified your commands or callbaks.
+> Be sure to run it after you have created or modified your commands or callbacks.

 ### 3. `hook`